brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 	**Example**

-		See the :ref:`section-Line-Inference` section of the tutorial.
+		See the :ref:`section-Line-Summaries` section of the tutorial.

 .. index:: Posterior Summaries; Cross-Correlations